Coordinated Entry & Access Points

 Unsheltered – Region wide access as detailed in section below: Outreach to the Unsheltered Population

-The Massachusetts Department of Housing and Community Development (DHCD) operates CE to emergency shelter and rapid rehousing for families through its Emergency Assistance (EA) offices.
+The Executive Office of Housing and Livable Communities (EOHLC), formerly known as DHCD, operates CE to emergency shelter and rapid rehousing for families through its Emergency Assistance (EA) offices.

 Coordinated entry for permanent supportive housing for chronically homeless families is available at the following agencies: